 She added that Jews are again being stigmatized and marginalized today, but this time because of their ethnicity.

-Another Holocaust survivor, Ada Winsten, whose family also obtained transit visas from Sugihara, paid tribute to the man she called “the Japanese Schindler,” saying “if not for him, I would not be here.
+Another Holocaust survivor, Ada Winsten, whose family also obtained transit visas from Sugihara, paid tribute to the man she called “the Japanese Schindler.”
+She noted that “if not for him, I would not be here.
 I would not have my children [or] my grandchildren.
 If not for Sugihara, we would not even have this story to tell.”

 The event’s keynote speaker was Ambassador Kanji Yamanouchi, Consul General of Japan in New York, who said that “by the grace of Sugihara’s pen, thousands of lives were saved.”